vv258/Spectrum-Analyser/README.md

 Introduction
 ------------

-The webpage describes the development of an Audio Spectrum Analyzer based on PIC32 microcontroller with the following features:
+The page describes the development of an Audio Spectrum Analyzer based on PIC32 microcontroller with the following features:

 *   Real time speech signal acquisition
 *   Spectrum and spectrograph visualization of Mel Frequency bands